Tulir Asokan / Blog

 Getting started with a new Go project

 The first step to make a new Go project is to create a new directory and run go mod init <module path>, where <module path> is the import path of your new module (for example, the GitHub repo).
 In addition to that, we'll want to add the mautrix-go and Twilio libraries as dependencies.
-Since bridgev2 is under active development, we'll ask for @master instead of the latest tag.
+Since bridgev2 is under active development, we'll ask for @main instead of the latest tag.

 1